 re·cy·cle – /rēˈsīk(ə)l/ – (v) to convert waste into reusable material, return a material to a previous stage in a cyclic process, to use again.

 Ever wonder what the numbered triangles on your microwave dinners mean?
 Or if you can recycle the plastic on your dry cleaning or an old DVD case?
 From our cars, food packaging, clothing, medical devices, buildings, to so much more, plastic composes much of our daily lives.
 While plastics provide us with necessities in life, this necessity also litters our streets, clogs our water and harms our environment.
 Yet nearly all plastics can be easily recycled and manufactured into something useful once again!

 How can we begin to make sense of all the different plastics and what can be done with them?
-Greenpath Recovery can answer those questions as well as provide you with personal and industry scale solutions to your plastic recycling needs.
+Greenpath Enterprises can answer those questions as well as provide you with personal and industry scale solutions to your plastic recycling needs.
 Below is a summary of plastic groups, what they’re found in, how they’re recycled and into what products they’re reclaimed.

 Number 1 Plastics